Smoking during pregnancy

 The dangers to unborn babies of mums smoking is well known, with the risk of lower birth weight, pre-term birth, placental complications and death of the baby before birth.

-The NHS can help women quit smoking before they plan a pregnancy, or once they find they are pregnant.
+The NHS can help women quit smoking before they plan a pregnancy, or once they find out they are pregnant.

 Smoking dangers for an unborn baby